sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 } /* ... */
 ```

-Without `allowNull: false`, the call `User.create({})` would work.

-### Note about `allowNull` implementation

-The `allowNull` check is the only check in Sequelize that is a mix of a *validation* and a *constraint* in the senses described at the beginning of this tutorial.
-This is because:
+`allowNull` is the only check in Sequelize that is a mix of a *validation* and a *constraint*:

-* If an attempt is made to set `null` to a field that does not allow null, a `ValidationError` will be thrown *without any SQL query being performed*.
+- A query to set the username to null will throw a `ValidationError`.
+The SQL query is not performed.
-* In addition, after `sequelize.sync`, the column that has `allowNull: false` will be defined with a `NOT NULL` SQL constraint.
-This way, direct SQL queries that attempt to set the value to `null` will also fail.
+- After synchronization, the column that has `allowNull: false` will be defined with a `NOT NULL` SQL constraint.
+SQL queries to set `null` will fail.

 ## Validators

 Model validators allow you to specify format/content/inheritance validations for each attribute of the model.
 Validations are automatically run on `create`, `update` and `save`.
-You can also call `validate()` to manually validate an instance.
+You can also call `validate()` to validate an instance.

 ### Per-attribute validations

-You can define your custom validators or use several built-in validators, implemented by [validator.js (10.11.0)](https://github.com/chriso/validator.js), as shown below.
+You can define your custom validators or use several built-in validators, implemented by [validator.js (10.11.0)](https://github.com/chriso/validator.js):

 ```js
 sequelize.define('foo', {